bassbeaver/gkernel-docs/docs/1_main-concepts.md

 ### Configuration

-Gkernel uses yaml file to describe application configuration.
-Path to this file should be passed to Kernel constructor.
+Gkernel uses yaml files to describe application configuration.
+Path to folder, containing config files, should be passed to Kernel constructor.
-Config file describes application parameters (like port to listen on, environment etc.), routes, services and event listeners.
+Config files describe application parameters (like port to listen on, environment etc.), routes, services and event listeners.

+Under the hood to work with config files Gkernel uses [viper](https://github.com/spf13/viper) library.
+Viper can read **json**, **toml**, **yaml**, **yml**, **properties**, **props**, **prop**, **hcl** files, so, in fact, any of that file types can be used as configuration files for Gkernel.
+But we suggests to use **yaml**.

+While reading config path (directory) Gkernel reads any allowed (that Viper can read) file from that directory and treats it like configuration file.
+Therefore it is recommended to store config files in separate folder and not mix config files with other files to avoid erroneous read of non-config file.

 ### Request lifecycle